JovannMC/discord-tts-bot/README.md

 ## Configuration

 Inside the `config` folder, rename the file _settings.json.example_ to _settings.json_ and edit the file with your own Discord Token and other settings.
-If you don't have a discord token yet, you can see a guide on how to create it [here](https://github.com/moonstar-x/discord-downtime-notifier/wiki).
+If you don't have a Discord token yet, you can see a guide on how to create it [here](https://github.com/moonstar-x/discord-downtime-notifier/wiki).

 Your file should look like this.